jiri-otoupal/abst/README.md

   will be executed
 * `abst parallel run {context}` will run all the stacked contexts
 * `abst parallel display` will display current stacked contexts
+* `abst parallel list` will list all sets with contexts

 ### Helm registry commands